 Directions:

-1. Combine the ground coffee and cold water in a very large container.
+very large container.
 Stir well to moisten all the coffee grounds.
 Cover and let mixture sit at room temperature, at least 8 hours and up to overnight.